§ 50 Safety work in the event of industrial disputes

 Section last changed: 01 January 2011

 As regards production activity, there will in many cases be procedures for how to shut down this activity.
-These are procedures for shutting down under normal conditions, but will also apply during an industrial dispute situation.
-The employer and employees in the individual company shall, however, enter into agreements obligating them to participate in this shutdown work in the event of an industrial dispute.
+These are procedures for shutting down under normal conditions, but will also apply during a labour dispute situation.
+The employer and employees in the individual company shall, however, enter into agreements obligating them to participate in this shutdown work in the event of a labour dispute.
 If shutdown procedures are not available, the agreement shall also contain these.
-These are agreements that are typically entered into between the operator and the employees, and they can be entered into well before a possible industrial dispute.
+These are agreements that are typically entered into between the operator and the employees, and they can be entered into well before a possible labour dispute.

 A rundown agreement for a mobile facility is entered into between the employees and the employer of those covered by the collective notice of resignation.

-In accordance with Section 39, first subsection of the Management Regulations, the operator shall, in the event of an industrial dispute, submit an overview of ongoing and planned drilling and well activities to the Petroleum Safety Authority Norway within seven days following the collective notice of termination of employment.
-The operator shall, within four days following the notice of collective resignation, submit an assessment of the industrial dispute's consequences for the activity to the Petroleum Safety Authority Norway.
-An assessment of the industrial dispute's consequences and the need for rundown activity and establishment of safety manning shall be carried out based on who is on strike at any given time.
+In accordance with Section 39, first subsection of the Management Regulations, the operator shall, in the event of a labour dispute, submit an overview of ongoing and planned drilling and well activities to the Petroleum Safety Authority Norway within seven days following the notice of collective work stoppage.
+The operator shall, within four days following the the notice of the final extent of the collective work stoppage, submit an assessment of the labour dispute's consequences for the activity to the Petroleum Safety Authority Norway.
+An assessment of the labour dispute's consequences and the need for rundown activity and establishment of safety manning shall be carried out based on who is on strike at any given time.